segmentio/segment-docs/src/connections/destinations/catalog/optimizely-web/index.md

 #### Sending Experiment Viewed event properties as Google Analytics Custom Dimensions

-If you’re sending your experiments to Google Analytics in the form of `track` calls, Segment recommends creating hit-scoped custom dimensions in Google Analytics with titles like "Experiment Name" and "Variation Name," and then mapping the properties to those Custom Dimensions accordingly.
-For example, if you set Custom Dimension 5 to "Experiment Name" and Custom Dimension 1 to "Variation Name," here’s how you’d configure the mappings in your Segment<>GA settings:
+If you're sending your experiments to Google Analytics in the form of `track` calls, Segment recommends creating hit-scoped custom dimensions in Google Analytics with titles like "Experiment Name" and "Variation Name," and then mapping the properties to those Custom Dimensions accordingly.
+For example, if you set Custom Dimension 5 to "Experiment Name" and Custom Dimension 1 to "Variation Name," here's how you'd configure the mappings in your Segment<>GA settings:

   ![](images/customdimensions.png)

----

 ## Optimizely Full Stack (JavaScript)

 ### Getting Started

-{% include components/list-steps.html number="1" content='In your Segment source dashboard, enable the "Optimizely Web" destination (*not the "Optimizely Full Stack" destination*).' %}
+1. In your Segment source dashboard, enable the "Optimizely Web" destination (*not the "Optimizely Full Stack" destination*).
-{% include components/list-steps.html number="2" content="Require Optimizely’s `@optimizely/optimizely-sdk` on your site and create an `optimizelyClientInstance`." %}
+2. Require Optimizely's `@optimizely/optimizely-sdk` on your site and create an `optimizelyClientInstance`.
-{% include components/list-steps.html number="3" content="The instance must be named `optmizelyClientInstance`." %}
+3. The instance must be named `optmizelyClientInstance`.
-{% include components/list-steps.html number="4" content="Attach the `optimizelyClientInstance` to the `window` so Segment recognizes it." %}
+4. Attach the `optimizelyClientInstance` to the `window` so Segment recognizes it.
-{% include components/list-steps.html number="5" content="Now, paste your Segment snippet below the Optimizely implementation on every page where you’d like to include Segment’s JavaScript.
-Or, if you’ve implemented Optimizely in a separate file, ensure Segment loads only after Optimizely has been initialized." %}
+5. Now, paste your Segment snippet below the Optimizely implementation on every page where you'd like to include Segment's JavaScript.
+Or, if you've implemented Optimizely in a separate file, ensure Segment loads only after Optimizely has been initialized.
-{% include components/list-steps.html number="6" content="Finally, remember to define any `metrics` and `attributes` in your Optimizely dashboard, and to associate `metrics` with the appropriate Optimizely Experiments.
-Segment maps `track` event names to Optimizely `eventName` - the `eventName` corresponds to an experiment `metric`." %}
+6. Finally, remember to define any `metrics` and `attributes` in your Optimizely dashboard, and to associate `metrics` with the appropriate Optimizely Experiments.
+Segment maps `track` event names to Optimizely `eventName` - the `eventName` corresponds to an experiment `metric`.

 ### Track